Saving money

 Great for emergency funds that you want to keep separate

-Putting your emergency fund in a high yield savings account can be a great way to keep it just far enough out of reach that you aren’t tempted to dip into it for that weekend getaway.
+Putting your emergency fund in a high yield savings account can be a great way to keep it just far enough out of reach that you aren’t tempted to dip into it for a weekend getaway.
 And if you can avoid emergencies, you might find that the fund grows on its own through the power of daily-accrued interest.

 Great when you are saving up for a major purchase